bhcosta90/gitflow-versioning-action/README.en.md

 - Automatically generates tags based on the existing tag history.
 - Maintains semantic versioning (MAJOR.MINOR.PATCH) for releases.
 - Creates pre-release development tags in the format dev-MAJOR.MINOR.PATCH.
-- Creates/ensures auxiliary branches develop/{major}x and release/{major}x when applicable.
+- Creates/ensures auxiliary branches develop/{major}x and {major}.x (release branch) when applicable.
 - Updates the CHANGELOG.md file when finalizing a package (optional, via input).
 - Removes dev-* tags when a release is finalized.